 Education Empowers Inmates

 There is ample evidence that supports the value of higher education for inmates.
 This is important because America has 2.3 million inmates.
 This is the largest prison population in the world.
 Worse, this population is severely at risk.
 Research shows that while 95 percent of inmates will be released to society, half will end up back in prison within three years.
 This staggering rate of recidivism is not without recourse.
-Education may well be a critical component in helping people become productive members of society once more.
+Letting inmates Attend an Online School from Prison may well be a critical component in helping people become productive members of society once more.

 Academic pursuits have shown documented improvements for inmates.
 There was a 2005 report that showed that inmates who completed college coursework had a recidivism rate that was reduced by 46 percent.
 Moreover, the level of education also matters.
 While earning a high school diploma can reduce recidivism by 20 percent, a college degree reduces it by an impressive 44 percent.